-The procedures and instructions in the LDMDG are a part of the design contract or design-build contract and all applicable requirements must be strictly followed unless specifically exempted.
-In case of conflict between this Guide and the A-E's design contract or the design-build contract, the contract takes precedence.
+The procedures and instructions in the LDMDG are a part of the design contract and all applicable requirements must be strictly followed unless specifically exempted by the contract or by direction of the USACE PE/A or Contracting Officer's Representative.
+In case of conflict between this Guide and the A-E's design contract or the design-build contract, the most stringent requirements take precedence.
 However, bring conflicts to the immediate attention of the USACE PE/A or Contracting Officer's Representative for resolution.
 Use of this document and adherence to its requirements in no way relieves the A-E of any of his or her professional, legal, or any other responsibility to deliver a safe, functional, useable design that complies with all relevant codes and standards.